mbenetti/llm_segmentation/output/A Data Quality Framework For Small Business.md

 development of a treatment plan.
 The CCAR should not be used for treatment without supplemental treatment tools.

-**Activity** **Time** **Cost**
-**expended**
-**Per person**

-Customize the definitions 2 hours $247.74
-for the Data Quality dimensions

-Develop the survey 1 hour $123.87
-Conduct survey (assume 43 people, 0.5 hour $292.77
-each
-taking about 30 minutes)

-Analyze the survey results 1 hours $123.87
-**Total costs** **$788.25**
-###### Table 1.
-Actual Costs
- Cost of SBQF
-As can be seen in Table 1, the SBQF method was a low cost approach to examining quality.
-The method cost the organization under $800 to examine the quality of the CCAR and formulate an action plan to correct the deficiencies found.
-No new personnel positions were created or hired for the process.
-We expect that other small organizations would see a similar sort of expenses associated with the SBQF approach.

-**Activity** **Time** **Cost**
-**expended**
-**Per person**

-TDQM Expert (either new hire or dedicate existing person) $75,000 Cost to train all personnel (322 people) 1 hour $4,000 Conduct survey (assume 322 people, each 0.5 hour $2000 taking about 30 minutes)

-Analyze the survey results (cost incorporated into expert’s $0 salary)

-**Total costs** **$81,000**
-###### Table 2.
-Estimated Costs
- Estimated Cost of TDQM
-As can be seen in Table 2, the estimated cost of TDQM was significantly higher.
-The anticipated cost for this approach was $81,000.
-A TDQM champion trains and surveys the entire population.
-It is a comprehensive examination of quality.

-## CONCLUSION
-The SBQF approach provided a means for a small organization to examine data quality.
-The framework allowed the small Mental Health facility to identify two problem dimensions in their information product, the CCAR.
-The small team of experts were able to make recommendations to address the data quality issues.
-We feel that SBQF is a low cost method that could be used to identify and correct data quality in a small organization.
-Data quality

 |Activity|Time expended Per person|Cost|
 |---|---|---|